 Raspberry Pi OS

-The reason why the RPi foundation chose Debian is that it still has a user-friendly interface, despite being one of the most powerful and flexible Linux distros available.
-If you’re wondering why not just install the actual Debian system to the Pi.
+The reason why the RPi foundation chose Debian is that it has a user-friendly interface, despite being one of the most powerful and flexible Linux distros available.
+Suppose you’re wondering why not just install the actual Debian system to the Pi.
 Remember, the Raspberry Pi uses an ARM CPU.
 Debian is specially written for bigger computer processors, including AMD’s and Intel’s.
 It does not support ARM architecture yet.

 The Kernel and Firmware